 A diesel particulate filter (DPF) is an aftertreatment device that acts as a physical barrier that removes particulate matter from the exhaust stream.
 IPU’s Diesel Particulate Filters can reduce particulate matter by 95%.Find out more

-A Selective Catalytic Reduction system (SCR) reduces NOx emissions by combining exhaust gases with the reductant AdBlue (a type of urea) and passing it over a catalyst.
+Selective Catalytic Reduction for gensets (also know as SCR) will reduce NOx emissions by combining exhaust gases with the reductant AdBlue (a type of urea) and passing it over a catalyst.
 AdBlue is 32% ammonia dissolved in purified water.
 It is handled in diluted form as it is much less harmful.

 When AdBlue passes over the SCR catalyst, a chemical reaction happens that converts nitrogen oxides into less harmful nitrogen, water and sometimes carbon dioxide, which is then expelled through the exhaust.